planetruby/gems/2020/20-lhs-lhc.md

 ## Introduction

-I love Ruby and I think Ruby solved a lot of things very elegantly with a ton of features directly built into the standard library.
+I love Ruby and I think Ruby solved a lot of things elegantly with a ton of features directly built into the standard library.
 HTTP requests in Ruby with `net/http` are the only thing that never really clicked for me.
 In fact `net/http` has been there forever, but im my experience it never was a blast to work with.

 In 2019 I attended a local Ruby Meetup and heard a talk by
 {% avatar spape size=20 %} [Sebastian Pape](https://github.com/spape)